 Team Chatsworth 12

 Still no “W” although a respectable effort by Team Chatsworth, showing that they can’t be counted out of the series quite yet – postgame analysis suggests some holdover effect from the grueling Game Two played the day before.
-Perhaps this will underscore the need for better offseason conditioning before the 2017 series!
+Perhaps this will underscore the need for better offseason conditioning before next year’s series!

 During gameplay it was discovered that almost a dozen members of Team Oak’s minor league affiliate, the Junior Seedlings, had snuck into the arena uninvited.
 They were immediately evicted.